 Important: Resources.
-You will require the latest LTR version of LTR version of QGIS, plus the dataset data\quality.zip.
+You will require the latest LTR version of QGIS (A Coruna 3.10), plus the dataset data_quality.zip which you can download from CANVAS.
 For this section, you will need the following files:

-- accuracy.qgs a QGIS project preloaded with the datasets described below; - geodesic\marks.gpgk peaks signaled by geodetic marks; - peaks.gpgk geomorphological features (peaks); - rmse.xls a spreadsheet to calculate the rmse.
+- accuracy.ggs a QGIS project preloaded with the datasets described below; - geodesic_marks.gpgk peaks signaled by geodetic marks; - peaks.gpgk geomorphological features (peaks); - rmse.xls a spreadsheet to calculate the rmse.

-9.1.1 Positional Accuracy
+8.1.1 Positional Accuracy

-For the first part of this exercise, we will explore the concepts of Accuracy, Precision and bias.
+For the first part of this exercise, we will explore the concepts of \Im Accuracy, \Im Precision and bias.
 One of the ways of assessing the quality of a dataset is by determining how accurate the data is.
-Accuracy might be measured with regards to Positional accuracy or attribute correctness, but in any case, we can only measure accuracy if we have a second data source of higher accuracy that we can regard as true or more close to the truth than the one we are assessing.
+Accuracy might be measured with regards to \Im Positional accuracy or attribute correctness, but in any case, we can only measure accuracy if we have a second data source of higher accuracy that we can regard as true or more close to the truth than the one we are assessing.